vlucas/phpdotenv/README.md

 Requiring Variables to be Set
 -----------------------------

-Using Dotenv, you can require specific ENV vars to be defined ($_ENV, $_SERVER or getenv()).
-Note: It does not check for existance of a variable in a '.env' file.
+Using Dotenv, you can require specific ENV vars to be defined ($_ENV, $_SERVER or getenv()) - throws an exception otherwise.
-Throw an exception if these ENV vars are not.
+Note: It does not check for existence of a variable in a '.env' file.
 This is particularly useful to let people know any explicit required variables that your app will not work without.

 You can use a single string: